Continuing Education Activity

 The virions of the parainfluenza viruses are pleomorphic, in which diameter ranges from 150 to 200 micrometers.
 These six proteins their RNA encodes for include:

-HPIVs share similarities in their structural and biological characteristics, but each of them infect people at different ages and cause different symptoms and illnesses.
+HPIVs share similarities in their structural and biological characteristics, but each of them infects people at different ages and causes different symptoms and illnesses.

 The human parainfluenza virus is a community-acquired respiratory pathogen, that has some predisposing factors including: